2015 Formula Masters China

-The 2015 Formula Masters China season is the fifth season of the Formula Pilota China series, and the third under the Formula Masters China branding.
-The championship began on 18 April at Sepang in Malaysia and will finish on 18 October at Shanghai in China after eighteen races held at six meetings.
+The 2015 Formula Masters China season was the fifth season of the Formula Pilota China series, and the third under the Formula Masters China branding.
+The championship began on 18 April at Sepang in Malaysia and finished on 18 October at Shanghai in China after eighteen races held at six meetings.

 Teams and drivers

 Race calendar and results

 A provisional race calendar was released on 15 December 2014.
 An updated race calendar was released on 29 January 2015.
 On 29 March, it was announced that the round due to be held at Sentul in Indonesia, had been removed from the calendar.